 Because I’ve had such a good experience with my Vitamix, I’ve never looked into using another blender… that is, until Blendtec reached out to me a few months ago.
 They offered to send me a complimentary blender so I could see for myself how they compare to Vitamix.
 I’m always up for seeing if there is something better out there, so I happily accepted their offer and soon received the new blender.
 Right out of the box, I was super-impressed by the sleek design and light-up electric touch pad.
 It seemed nicer than any car I’ve ever owned!
 Another nice perk of the Blendtec is that it fits under my kitchen cabinets fully assembled– the Vitamix container is taller, so I have to store the blender pitcher next to the base, rather than on top of it.
 (Not a big deal either way, but I think it’s worth mentioning in case you’re OCD about how your countertops look!)
 Regardless of how it is stored, you still have to pull the blender away from the wall to add anything inside– I couldn’t keep the blender under the cabinets on my counter while actually using it.

 While I was very impressed by the look and feel of the Blendtec, my first experience blending was not love at first use.
-I made my usual go-to smoothie (the Chocolate Superfood Shake from my preorder bonus) in the Blendtec using their smoothie pre-set “smoothie” button, and it took significantly longer than the Vitamix to create a smooth consistency– probably because I wasn’t using a tamper to help stir it along like I usually do with the Vitamix.
+I made my usual go-to chocolate smoothie in the Blendtec using their smoothie pre-set “smoothie” button, and it took significantly longer than the Vitamix to create a smooth consistency– probably because I wasn’t using a tamper to help stir it along like I usually do with the Vitamix.
 I think it’s also worth noting that I’m used to my shakes being super-thick and smooth, like a traditional chocolate milkshake, and it was difficult to achieve this texture since the Blendtec doesn’t come with a tamper to help keep everything moving towards the blades.
 (The Blendtec’s electric touch pad actually kept warning me that my smoothie was too thick– it wanted me to add liquid, which would have resulted in a thin and runny smoothie.)
 I stopped and scraped down the blender twice, and even after that I found small bits of dates in my final product– enough to clog my straw while I was attempting to drink it.
 I’m so spoiled by how smooth my smoothies are with the Vitamix, that I was really disappointed to have a less-than-perfect smoothie!
 (My other family members were disappointed by the texture, too, to the point that my son wouldn’t even drink a smoothie made in the BlendTec.)

 After that first experience, I didn’t use the Blendtec again for a few days because I didn’t want to risk my family members not enjoying another smoothie.
 In fact, I didn’t try it again until the Blendtec reps reached out to me, asking how my experience was.
 They were surprised to hear that my first experience wasn’t great, but I promised them I would try again to see if it was just beginner’s bad luck.
 I later tried making an all-fruit smoothie using the manual settings instead of the pre-set button (because I prefer manual settings and having full control), but the final result was also disappointing because the seeds from the strawberries didn’t totally break down, and I had to add more liquid than I would have liked to in order to keep the smoothie blending without a tamper– so the overall smoothie was too runny.
 Needless to say, I wasn’t impressed the second time around, either.